The Firm (1993 film): Production

+Paramount Pictures initially budgeted the film at $15 million with Charlie Sheen or Jason Patric considered for the lead with a scheduled release date of Christmas 1992.
+However, producers Scott Rudin and John Davis wanted it to be a bigger production and talked to Tom Cruise on the set of A Few Good Men, who indicated that he wanted to star and direct.
+With the release date at risk, Rudin and Davis were given one week to sign a director and signed John Badham for $3 million.
+Soon after, John McTiernan expressed an interest in directing with Cruise starring, which the studio was keen on; however, McTiernan wanted Rudin removed as producer.
+Paramount Communications president Stanley Jaffe decided to keep Rudin, so McTiernan went off to make Last Action Hero and Jaffe brought in Sydney Pollack.

-Principal photography took place from November 9, 1992 to March 20, 1993 and though it was primarily filmed in Memphis, Tennessee, some scenes were filmed in Marion, Arkansas and the Cayman Islands.
+Principal photography took place from November 9, 1992, to March 20, 1993, and though it was primarily filmed in Memphis, Tennessee, some scenes were filmed in Marion, Arkansas, and the Cayman Islands.

 The film's soundtrack is almost exclusively solo piano by Dave Grusin.

 Gene Hackman's name did not appear on the film's release poster.
 Hackman joined the film late, when it was already well into production, because the producers had originally wanted to change the gender of the character and cast Meryl Streep, until author John Grisham objected and Hackman was eventually cast.
 Tom Cruise's deal with Paramount already stated that only his name could appear above the title.
-Hackman also wanted his name to appear above the title, but when this was refused he asked for his name to be removed completely from the poster.
-Hackman's name does appear in the beginning or end credits.
+Hackman also wanted his name to appear above the title, but when this was refused, he asked for his name to be removed completely from the poster.

 This is also the final film for Steven Hill and John Beal.